-Figure C-2 A typical configuration of links crossing an IP router
+Figure C-2 A typical configuration of links crossing an IP router set-node Node1 set-cluster 1

 The configuration that the following /etc/llttab file represents for Node 1 has links crossing IP routers.
 Notice that IP addresses are shown for each link on each peer node.
 In this configuration broadcasts are disabled.
 Hence, the broadcast address does not need to be set in the link command of the /etc/llttab file.